bosim/FedoraPrime/README.md

 due to lack of support of, in particular, device drivers for the optimus laptop.
 Not long after NVIDIA provided both documentation for developers of the nouveau project (an open-source implementation of the NVIDIA drivers) and partially support for switching between the Intel and NVIDIA drivers.
-Canonical then began working on their nvidia-prime package that should make the switching simple, basically just providing one command "prime-select" for switching, taking either nvidia or intel as parameter.
+Canonical then began working on their nvidia-prime package that should make the switching simple, basically just providing one command `prime-select` for switching, taking either nvidia or intel as parameter.
 The downside is that you need to logout for the switching to happen.
 The same limitations are there for this package.